Buckwheat Kasha Recipe

 Buckwheat Kasha Step 1 Prep the Cereal

-While the cereal is simmering, chop the onion and lard into small pieces.
+While the cereal is simmering, chop 1 medium onion and 1.76 oz of lard into small pieces.

 Buckwheat Kasha Saute the Onion and Lard